 Two sample literature review articles (Samples will be analyzed during the workshop.)

 This 30 minute workshop will focus on reading and annotating writing assignment and final assignment prompts.
 We will address language that (1) contextualizes/situates the assignment, (2) directive verbs, and (3) how to clarify expectations for the assignment based on the prompt and writing situation.
-Attendees should feel free to come with question, as there will be time at the end of the workshop to discuss specific concerns.
+We will also look at identifying textual evidence to support ideas you want to communicate.
+You should feel free to come with question, as there will be time at the end of the workshop to discuss specific concerns.

 All workshops will be held via Zoom.
 To receive the Zoom link, please complete the following steps:

 - Click on the blue Accudemia logo above or on the ARC's main webpage: https://arc.ucr.edu/

 - Log on to Accudemia.
 Use your SID as both the User ID and the password.

 - For Service, choose "Reading Support"